Ravelstein: Controversy

-The text
+Text

 Typical of Bellow's most accessible fiction, and resembling his short novel Seize the Day, Ravelstein mixes dialogue, narration, and unanswered questions.
 Abe Ravelstein is a paradox - the serious and mundane, the corporeal and spiritual, the conservative and radical.
 The one constant is the kindly friendship between "Chick" and Ravelstein.
 Few intellectual or personal subjects are taboo.
 Chick makes it clear that Ravelstein thinks he is too old to become a philosopher.

 The story follows the physical decline of Ravelstein, a University of Chicago professor, and how his recent literary fame and financial success have changed his life.
 After Ravelstein's death, the remainder of the work deals with the narrator's own illness and hospitalization.
 Ravelstein is not aloof or uninterested in everyday life.
 He is a consumer of goods and gossip, eagerly meeting people where they exist, without constructing artificial barriers based on presumed superiority.
 His friendships do not solely revolve around his own interests and concerns.
 Thoughts and opinions expressed by Ravelstein are often humorous.
 Upon lighting a cigarette to open a class, he mentions that students who dislike tobacco more than they love ideas will not be missed.
 He even rearranges the love lives of his students, often without being asked, going so far as to ask them to return with any gossip that isn't treason to repeat.

-Adaptations
+Audiobook

 In 2009, Audible.com produced an audio version of Ravelstein, narrated by Peter Ganim, as part of its Modern Vanguard line of audiobooks.